rust-lang/rfcs/text/0000-binary-ops-specialization.md

 The proposed system allows legacy Rust 1.0 operator trait implementations to coexist with the new blanket implementations in a backward-compatible way.
+Systematic application of the [default impl rule][default-blanket-implementation-rule] can provide any-to-any operand type compatibility for all types sharing a particular `Borrow` bound, without necessity for any two crates, each defining one of these types, to be in a direct dependency relationship.
 Specialized implementations of new style traits can be defined when practical, within the `Borrow` bound of the default implementation.
 Crates can also choose to provide default (or even fully specialized blanket) impls of